 The National Association of Colleges and Employers, NACE

-- Support your son or daughter's exploration of career options, talk to them about career plans, and be patient while he/she considers a variety of options.
+- Support your student's exploration of career options, talk to them about career plans, and be patient while they considers a variety of options.

 - If your student seems unsure, point out the qualities you see as their talents and strengths, and recommend they contact the Career Center for a self-assessment inventory or to research a variety of career fields and employers.
 A career decision should be a process and not a one-time, last-minute event; discourage them from putting off a decision until senior year.

-- Introduce your son or daughter to people in professional fields who can share career information/job shadowing opportunities and advice.
+- Introduce your student to people in professional fields who can share career information/job shadowing opportunities and advice.
 Encourage your student to manage their BeeCareers account for jobs, internships, mentoring opportunities and to develop a professional social media brand for effective networking.

 - Support and encourage involvement in leadership and student organization activities, both on- and off-campus.